 - Insurance coverage for trip cancellation or interruption: Get up to $5,000 if your trip is cut short or canceled due to sickness, severe weather, or other covered reasons.
 This per-trip benefit reimburses prepaid, non-refundable travel expenses.

 IHG Rewards Club Premier Credit Card’s Other Features

 Not only does Chase offer customer service by phone 24 hours a day, but it has a mobile app and online account management platform that makes it easy to track your purchases and pay bills using your computer or phone.

-Chase received about average marks in J.D.
-Power’s 2019 U.S. Credit Card Customer Satisfaction Study, which considered the opinions of more than 28,000 credit card customers nationwide.
-The company earned 807 out of 1,000 possible points in the study, in line with the industry average of 806.
+Chase ranked fourth (out of 11) in J.D.
+Power’s 2020 U.S. Credit Card Customer Satisfaction Study, which considered the opinions of more than 29,000 credit card customers nationwide.

 Chase offers standard security measures including encryption, account monitoring for suspicious purchases, and multiple authentication checks.